eislab-cps/d7024e/labs/README.md

 4. Data objects are not saved to disk, which means that they disappear if you terminate the nodes that hold copies of them.
 5. No communication is encrypted.
 6. All network nodes have access to all stored data objects without needing any permissions.
+7. The simplified, flat routing table is sufficient.
+Implementing the full/general tree is optional as a qualifying objective for extra points.

 You are allowed to ignore any of these delimitations if you like, but be aware that it may complicate your implementation significantly.
 You are not guaranteed a higher grade on the lab for making your implementation more complete, but you may consider the learning experience worth the effort.

 ## Method